MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 # Driver security checklist

-This topic provides a driver security checklist for driver developers.
-By following the guidance provided in the checklist, you can reduce risk that your driver will be compromised.
+This article provides a driver security checklist for driver developers to help reduce the risk of drivers being compromised.

 ## <span id="Driver_Security_Overview"></span><span id="driver_security_overview"></span><span id="DRIVER_SECURITY_OVERVIEW"></span>Driver security overview

-Anything an attacker can do that causes a driver to malfunction in such a way that it causes the system to crash or become unusable is a security flaw.
-In addition, vulnerabilities in driver code can allow an attacker to gain access to kernel creating an avenue to compromise the entire OS.
-When most developers are working on their driver, their focus is on getting the driver to work properly and not whether a malicious attacker will attempt to exploit holes within their code.
+A security flaw is any flaw that allows an attacker to cause a driver to malfunction in such a way that it causes the system to crash or become unusable.
+In addition, vulnerabilities in driver code can allow an attacker to gain access to the kernel, creating an possibility of compromising the entire OS.
+When most developers are working on their driver, their focus is on getting the driver to work properly, and not on whether a malicious attacker will attempt to exploit vulnerabilities within their code.

-However, after a driver is released, there are attackers who attempt to probe and identify security weaknesses.
-Developers must consider these issues during the design and implementation phase in order to minimize the likelihood that such vulnerabilities exist.
-The goal is to eliminate all known security gaps before the driver is released.
+After a driver is released, however, attackers can attempt to probe and identify security flaws.
+Developers must consider these issues during the design and implementation phase in order to minimize the likelihood of such vulnerabilities.
+The goal is to eliminate all known security flaws before the driver is released.

-Creating secure drivers requires the cooperation of the system architect (consciously thinking of potential threats to the driver), the developer implementing the code (defensively coding common operations that can be the source of exploits), and the test team (pro-actively attempting to find weakness and vulnerabilities).
-By properly coordinating all of these activities, the security of the driver will be dramatically enhanced.
+Creating more secure drivers requires the cooperation of the system architect (consciously thinking of potential threats to the driver), the developer implementing the code (defensively coding common operations that can be the source of exploits), and the test team (proactively attempting to find weakness and vulnerabilities).
+By properly coordinating all of these activities, the security of the driver is dramatically enhanced.

 In addition to avoiding the issues associated with a driver being attacked, many of the steps described, such as more precise use of kernel memory, will increase the reliability of your driver.
 This will reduce support costs and increase customer satisfaction with your product.
+Completing the tasks in the checklist below will help to achieve all these goals.

 **Security checklist:** *Complete the security task described in each of these topics.*